amberframework/recipes/README.md

 new recipe fork https://github.com/amberframework/recipes, clone your fork, create a new sub folder with your github username, extract an existing recipe, make your modifications and create a zip file and README.md in your sub folder.

+Recipes should contain the following templates:

+- app
+- controller
+- model
+- scaffold

 Don't forget to add an entry to Contributions.md about your recipe.

 Many Thanks.